Although people tend to think about Andorra as a winter destination, the truth is that Andorra in summer is paradise!

 If you’re looking for calmness and outdoor adventures, we recommend booking accommodation at one of the many mountain villages.
 We suggest planning the activities and things you’d like to do and see first and then looking at the best place to be based depending on what you’ve planned.

-If you like having more entertainment and food options, you might want to book your accommodation in Escaldes-Engordany or Andorra La Vella.
+If you want more entertainment and food options, consider booking accommodation in Escaldes-Engordany or Andorra La Vella.

-You can look at Booking to find a stay that suits your budget and needs.
+You can look at Booking for a stay that suits your budget and needs.

 Come to Andorra to test your skills at Vallnord Bike Park?
 Then, getting accommodation in La Massana or Arinsal will save you time and money.
 Both villages have direct access to the bike park through a cable car.